1legality/RoR-blog/README.md

 ## Enter the docker terminal
 - Use `docker ps` to get the name of the existing container.
 - Use the command `docker exec -it <container id> /bin/bash` to get a bash shell in the container.
+- Generically, use `docker exec -it <container id> <command>` to execute whatever command you specify in the container.